 Trailhead: Marble Mountain Sno-Park

-Parking: Sno-Park passes required between December 1 - March 31, must be purchased in-person at a retailer.
-Not available online nor at the trailhead.
+Parking: Sno-Park passes required between December 1 - March 31 and can be purchased online or in-person at a retailer.
+Not available at the trailhead.

 Camping: Dispersed camping is allowed on a first-come, first-served basis

-The route crests the crater's crescent-shaped rim, on a clear day revealing dramatic views of Spirit Lake and Mount Rainier.
-Head west along the rim to the true summit, a 1/4 mile away at 8,363 feet.
+The route crests the crater's crescent-shaped rim, on a clear day revealing dramatic views of the peaks of WA and OR.
+Head West along the rim to the true summit, a 1/4 mile away at 8,363 feet.
 Savor more sweet views before turning around for the return trip, hugging Worm Flow Ridge and retracing your route, back to the trailhead.

 Photo credit: Susan Jackson